Peculiarguru/Temperature-Converter/README.md

 # Temperature-Converter
-This project will help you to calculate temperature from celsisu to fahrenheit The  project is for beginners.
+This project will help you to calculate temperature from Celsisus to Fahrenheit The  project is for beginners.
 I built it with html,css and Javascript.

 #Just try it, you too can do it!!!